shreyas0201/Teardroid-phprat-andro/README.md

 ### IMPORTANT NOTICE

-- you will not be able to access the dashboard if you dont change your user-agent with the same value of USER_AGENT inside config.py file.
+- if your hosting it on your own server you will not be able to access the dashboard if you dont change your user-agent with the same value of USER_AGENT inside config.py file.
-- its to make you the dashboard more secure and to protect it from geting auto deleted from deta.sh
+- its to make you the dashboard more secure and to protect it.

 ### How to setup